-The main analysis will be conducted on an ITT basis.
-The effect of treatment of all-cause mortality at D90 will be assessed by logistic regression adjusted for minimisation variables in all randomised patients (including patients with intercurrent events according to the treatment policy strategy).
+The main analysis will be conducted on an intention-to-treat (ITT) basis.
+The effect of treatment of all-cause mortality at D90 will be assessed by logistic regression adjusted for minimisation variables in all randomised patients (including with patients with intercurrent events according to the treatment policy strategy).
 The conclusion of the trial will only rely on this analysis.

-This analysis will be completed by multivariable logistic regression, including minimisation variables and unbalanced baseline characteristics (at a threshold of p < 5%), with respect to the model hypothesis.
-Results will be expressed using ORs and their 95% CIs.
-This latest analysis will be completed with an mITT and a PP analysis.
+This analysis will be completed by multivariable logistic regression including minimisation variables and unbalanced baseline characteristics (at threshold of p < 5%) in the respect of model hypothesis.
+Results will be expressed using Odds ratios and their 95% confidence intervals.
+This latest analysis will be completed with a m-ITT and a PP analysis.